 As you can see, the provisions in the TCJA are quite extensive and also quite complicated.

-Please call me at your convenience so we can discuss how these changes will impact your tax situation, and what kind of strategies we can adopt to ensure that you get the best possible outcomes under the new rules.
+Please call our Michigan tax resolution experts at (248) 524-5240 your convenience so we can discuss how these changes will impact your tax situation, and what kind of strategies we can adopt to ensure that you get the best possible outcomes under the new rules.